 The Equality Act, if passed, would impact religious communities in ways greater than any other measure before it.

-This has naturally generated a lot of fear and anxiety among Christians, as we anticipate the inevitable impacts of this measure on the daily function and structures of Christian organizations.
+This has naturally generated a lot of fear and anxiety about religious freedom among Christians, as we anticipate the inevitable impacts of this measure on the daily function and structures of Christian organizations.
 I must admit, I have a hard time seeing how Christian organizations can hold to their fundamental beliefs while abiding by the stipulations laid out in the Equality Act.

 Nevertheless, I have an even greater concern regarding the fear-based actions many Christians are taking as they push back against the LGBTQA+ measures being brought before the Senate.